chrisgrieser/nvim-recorder/README.md

 # nvim-recorder

-Improving the macro experience in neovim.
+Simplifying and improving how you interact with macros in neovim.

 <!--toc:start-->
 - [Features](#features)